shaunagm/python-testing-demo/README.md

                 "www.example.com/creator_url", "A Creator's Name")
             pass

+#### Assertions

 When we run the unit tests again, we see they still pass, so adding the object didn't break anything.
 But we're not actually testing anything.
 Let's replace that 'pass' with an assertion.
 Assertions are a method of TestCase which allow us to make claims about the objects we're testing.
 For example, let's say we want to confirm that we've created an AdorableImage object.
 We can add the following test:

     self.assertIsInstance(testObject, AdorableImage)